UK small business statistics 2023

 How much do SMEs contribute to the UK economy?

-SMEs contribute approximately half (51%) of turnover and account for three-fifths (61%) of employment in the private sector.
-The most recent figures show that UK SME turnover was £2.1 trillion, and they employ over 16 million people a year.
+SMEs contribute over half (53%) of business turnover in the UK and account for three-fifths (61%) of employment in the private sector.
+UK SME turnover was £2.4 trillion in 2023, and SMEs employed 16.7 million people.

 In the last decade, the turnover contributed by SMEs has increased every year except between 2021 and 2022.
 The number of SMEs also decreased in these years, likely due to the coronavirus pandemic, so it makes sense that the turnover would reduce along with this.